 Deep learning gesture recognition allows you to take selfies, record videos, and control the aircraft using simple hand gestures.
 The Mavic Air features brand new modes like GestureLaunch, Follow, and GestureLand.
-(Note: Aircraft firmware v1.0.1.0 or higher is required to use SmartCapture.)
+(Note: Aircraft firmware v1.0.1.0 or higher is required to use SmartCapture; Aircraft firmware v1.0.2.0 or higher is required to fly the aircraft without using the remote controller or DJI GO 4.)